memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 We don't.

-Looking at the *devicetree* in isolation, you can, in fact, use references to _any_ node, as long as the node has the matching `#gpio-cells` property.
+Looking at the *Devicetree* in isolation, you can, in fact, use references to _any_ node, as long as the node has the matching `#gpio-cells` property.
 You could, e.g., create your own node and binding, where `#gpio-cells` doesn't use `pin` and `flags` as specifiers.
 E.g., we could define our own binding `custom-cells-a`:

 `dts/bindings/custom-cells-a.yaml`
 ```yaml